-These are red, orange and yellow pigments are found mainly in fruits, vegetables, herbs and spices such as coriander, thyme, parsley, sage, chillies, turmeric and particularly paprika.
-Carotenoids not destroyed by the cooking process, so although, lycopene for example, are only found in relatively small quantities in tomatoes, higher concentrations can be found in tomato sauces and pastes.
-Many foods contain different types and quantities of carotenoids but the most common ones, within each category, include:
+These red, orange and yellow pigments are found mainly in fruits, vegetables, herbs and spices such as coriander, thyme, parsley, sage, chillies, turmeric and paprika.
+Carotenoids are not destroyed by the cooking process, so although lycopene is only found in relatively small quantities in tomatoes, higher concentrations can be found in tomato sauces and pastes.

 - Alpha, beta and gamma carotene (sweet potato, carrots, apricots, pumpkin, kale, peppers, mangoes, gac, papaya)